 Explore it on Goodreads or Amazon.

-Other books by this author include Love Came Just in Time, Tapestry, Stardust of Yesterday, One Enchanted Evening, One Magic Moment, From This Moment On, Gift of Magic, All For You, Roses in Moonlight, Dreams of Lilacs, Ever My Love
+Other books by this author which I have reviewed include Love Came Just in Time, Tapestry, Stardust of Yesterday, One Enchanted Evening, One Magic Moment, From This Moment On, Gift of Magic, All For You, Roses in Moonlight, Dreams of Lilacs, Ever My Love

 Fifth in the Nine Kingdoms fantasy series revolving around the surviving siblings of the blackest mage known in the history of the Nine Kingdoms; it’s also a bridge story continuing the adventures of Ruith of Ceangail and Sarah of Doìre.
 (I also believe it takes place during or shortly after the adventures in Princess of the Sword.

 Part of what I enjoy about the Nine Kingdoms is the casual manners of its good royals and mages.
 The mischievousness of the main characters as children and their resultant scoldings as recalled by both the characters and the mages catching them creates a warmth and an empathy between the reader and the story.
 Although, I will admit, Kurland does not make it easy to figure out Sarah’s reasons for confronting the world.
 Ruith’s purpose is easy enough, but Kurland just keeps dropping hints, and you need to read the entire story to get a glimmer.

 The main purpose of this story is for Ruith to realize that he must use his magic, and for Sarah to come to understand her particular ability and her true origins.
 He cannot continuing burying his abilities if he is to keep those he loves safe, and Sarah has an entire history to absorb.
 (The purpose of the series is to reunite the siblings…as far as I can tell…)